- We advise you to exercise normal safety precautions in Greece.

 Crime, including pickpocketing and bag snatching occurs in tourist areas and on public transport.
 Australians should exercise particular caution around tourist attractions in central Athens and the islands.

-You should exercise normal safety precautions when walking alone and avoid, where possible, secluded areas after dark.
+You should be cautious when walking alone and avoid, where possible, secluded areas after dark.
 Tourists have been the victims of serious assault, including sexual assault, in Athens and on the Greek Islands.

 Money and valuables